 To prevent most search engine web crawlers from indexing a page of a site, please place the following meta tag into the <head> section of the page:

 <meta name="robots" content="noindex">

 Some search engine web crawlers might interpret the noindex directive differently.
-Therefore it is highly recommended to look for the noindex recommendations of each search engine one is interested in to make sure their pages won't show up in the search results.
+Therefore it is highly recommended to look for the noindex recommendations of each search engine you are interested in to make sure their pages won't show up in the search results.

 According to Google, for the noindex tag to be effective, the page must not be blocked by a robots.txt file because the crawler will never see the noindex directive, and the page could still appear in search results.